Easy Ways to Detect Air Leaks

 If you find air leaks around your home, check out the Department of Energy’s tips for sealing leaks.

 - Inspect exterior corners, making sure the edges match up perfectly and there are no gaps

 - Check for cracks or holes around outdoor water faucets

 - Make sure siding is aligned accurately with windows and chimneys

 - Check for gaps where siding or bricks meet your foundation

 Conducting your own energy assessment can be effective for a number of air leaks in your home, but for additional energy savings, hire a professional.
 Experts can complete a comprehensive energy assessment, complete with a blower door test that can help uncover major sources of energy loss in your home, and share information on how best to fix them for improved energy efficiency.
-Contact Barlow Service Experts in Ogden for a professional energy assessment at 801-436-8985.
+Contact Barlow Service Experts in the Wasatch Front region for a professional energy assessment at 801-436-8985.